 The Exodus Platform allows users to access the services offered and performed by our API Providers.
 The services provided by our API Providers allow users to engage in transactions such as digital asset exchanging, fiat onboarding and staking products for over 21,000 digital assets.
 We conduct KYB and other diligence with respect to our API Providers, and we understand that, in turn, the API Providers conduct AML and KYB procedures with respect to their service providers in accordance with their respective policies, procedures and regulatory obligations.
-However, we do not independently conduct diligence with respect to the third parties with which our API Providers' contract.
-For example, we do not conduct diligence with respect to their users (including any users from the Exodus Platform).
+However, we do not independently conduct diligence with respect to the third parties with which our API Providers contract.
+For example, we do not conduct diligence with respect to the exchanges and market makers with which our API Provider's contract to support the services they provide to their users (including any users from the Exodus Platform).
 Because Exodus does not independently conduct diligence with respect to these third parties, we cannot assure users as to these third parties or the processes and procedures our API Providers use to engage such third parties.